factory42designs/vcp1/README.md

 1) Fork this repository to your github account.
 2) Clone it to your local machine:
   `git clone https://github.com/jethornton/vcp1.git`
-3) Install with pip:
+3) change to the vcp1 directory with `cd vcp1`.
-  `pip install -e .`
+4) Install with pip: `pip install -e .`
-4) Copy the LinuxCNC configuration folder to ~/linuxcnc/configs
+5) Copy the LinuxCNC configuration folder to ~/linuxcnc/configs
-5) Edit the files to customize name etc.
+6) Edit the files to customize name etc.
-6) Edit the layout in QtDesigner by running:
+7) Edit the layout in QtDesigner by running: `editvcp vcp1`
-  `editvcp vcp1`